knlju/ChessEngine/README.md

 # ChessEngine
-Program for playing chess vs the custom built engine built in Java.
+Program for playing chess vs the custom built engine built in Java 1.8.
 Interface built in JavaFX